esplito/coding-notes/testing-accessibility/3-manual-accessibility-testing/notes.md

 - Added `<html lang="en">`
 - Fixed som SVG alt tags to be empty string since they provide no context

+### Lesson 7 - Challenge: Fixing Structural Issues with Headings and Landmarks

+> Work through fixing these issues on the Home and About pages, checking with the Web Developer Toolbar and Accessibility Insights as you go.

+>💡Tip
+>When you adjust heading levels you’ll usually need to update the styling as well.

+>When you’re confident in your fixes, run Lighthouse and Axe DevTools again to check your scores.

 ## Useful resources
 - [WebAIM mailing list](https://webaim.org/discussion/)